In order to vote you must be registered.

 You can register to vote if you are:

-- 16 or older in England and Wales (although you can’t vote at present until you’re 18), or 14 or older in Scotland (although you can't vote in local government elections and the Scottish Parliament election until you are 16 or in UK and European Parliament elections until you are 18)
+- 16 or over in England and Wales (although you can’t vote at present until you’re 18), or 14 or over in Scotland (although you can't vote in local government elections and the Scottish Parliament election until you are 16 or in UK and European Parliament elections until you are 18)

 - a British Citizen

 - an Irish, qualifying Commonwealth, or European Union citizen living in the UK

 You can register online on the register to vote website.
 You will need your national insurance number.

 Alternatively, contact the electoral registration officer in Angus.

 Voting age in Scotland lowered to 16

 The voting age for Scottish elections has been permanently lowered to 16.